 The total phosphorous removal by the struvite harvesting process has been lower than expected at Madison because of the loss of struvite fines in the reactor effluent.
 Investigations are under way to determine causes and potential process modifications to improve the efficiency.
 Regardless, the process is accomplishing the goaIs of reducing pipe plugging and lowering phosphorus levels in the biosolids.
 It is anticipated the process will provide benefits to plant operation far into the future.

-Contact Steve if you would like to discuss this technology.
 Steve and co-authors Aaron Dose and Alan Grooms of MMSD were honored with the Central States Water Environment Association’s Radebaugh Award, which is given annually to the authors of a deserving paper presented at Central States’ annual meeting.
 Steve is a five-time Radebaugh winner and a frequent speaker at technical conferences involving water and wastewater engineering.